unbit/uwsgi-docs/Logging.rst

 Basic logging
 -------------

-The most basic form of logging in uWSGI is of course writing everything, both requests and errors/informational messages, to stdout/stderr.
-This happens automatically.

-But like most everything in uWSGI, this is fully configurable.
-The most basic form of log redirection is the ``--logto``/``--logto2``/``--daemonize`` options which allow you to redirect logs to files (or ``/dev/null``, mind).
+The most basic form of logging in uWSGI is writing requests, errors, and informational messages to stdout/stderr.
+This happens in the default configuration.
+The most basic form of log redirection is the ``--logto`` / ``--logto2`` / ``--daemonize`` options which allow you to redirect logs to files.

 Basic logging to files
 ^^^^^^^^^^^^^^^^^^^^^^

 To log to files instead of stdout/stderr, use ``--logto``, or to simultaneously daemonize uWSGI, ``--daemonize``.

 .. code-block:: sh